silvhua/lighthouse-capstone-project/README.md

-Based on cross-validated MAE and R^2 scores, OLS linear regression models (3.0-10.9 MAE, 0.586-0.973 R^2) performed better than random forest models (4.2-16.9 MAE, 0.212-0.934 R^2).
+Based on cross-validated MAE and R^2 scores, OLS linear regression models (3.0-10.9 MAE, 0.586-0.973 R^2) performed better than random forest models regardless of hyperparameter tuning (3.7-17.7 MAE, 0.144-0.955 R^2).
 Linear regression models are also more practical to implement.
 Thus, OLS linear regression models were used to determine which load combinations would result in the smallest prediction errors.

 <br>